septentrio-gnss/mosaicHAT/README.md

 It remains your responsability when producing or using this design for your own purposes.
 We recommend you to contact Septentrio should you have questions on how to integrate Septentrio's GNSS mosaic modules.

-Their support email address is <support AT septentrio DOT com> </br>.
+Their support email address is <support@septentrio,com> </br>.

+### Documentation sections
+This project contains two important sections for documentation.
+The first one which is an user documentation (see section [mosaicHAT user documentation](#mosaichat-user-documentation)) and the second one (see section [mosaicHAT Design documentation](#mosaichat-design-documentation)) which is documentation for designers wanting to modify the reference design of this project.

 ## mosaicHAT user documentation
 ### mosaicHAT Manufacturing and Assembly